5 Things You Need to Know About the U.S. Softwood Lumber Industry

 Lumber mills typically operate in small rural communities and have become part and parcel of the local areas they support and live in, creating well-paying jobs and giving hardworking families a chance at economic opportunity.
-More than 350,000 people work in the softwood lumber industry supports about 750,000 jobs from coast to coast today.
+The U.S. softwood lumber industry supports about 750,000 jobs from coast to coast.

 3. It’s highly competitive, high-tech and growing.

 Rated among the most efficient lumber industries in the world, American lumber mills are capable of supplying most of America’s demand and are high-tech to boot.
 Since 2016, U.S. sawmill investment and capacity expansion has been robust.
 The U.S. industry has produced an additional 20.5 billion board feet of lumber through 2022, averaging 3.4 billion a year of added output, to supply American lumber to build American homes.